Student-centric advice and objective recommendations

 With this said, BC offers one merit scholarship and it is a big one!
 Keep on reading to learn more!

-Yes, finalists are notified between December 18-20th and invited to a Scholars Program Weekend at BC.
-Finalists are typically notified in March.
+After applying, finalists for the scholarship are notified between December 18-20th and invited to a Scholars Program Weekend at BC, where they will be interviewed.
+Applicants are typically notified of final decisions in March.

 BC need-based financial aid

 Boston College meets full demonstrated need for all students applying for financial aid.
-This means that the difference between your estimated family contribution (or EFC) and the total cost of attendance will be completely covered in your financial aid package.
-This package can include grants that do not need to be repaid, as well as student loans and work study.
+This means that the difference between your Student Aid Index (SAI) and the total cost of attendance will be completely covered in your financial aid package.
+This package can include grants that do not need to be repaid, as well as student loans andwork study.

 In order to be eligible for need-based scholarships, students must submit the CSS Profile and the Free Application for Federal Student Aid (or FAFSA).